 Mercury Systems is partnering with Intel to develop high-performance, ruggedized, and secure edge computing solutions that enable mission-critical applications in the harshest environments.

 Using technologies like high-bandwidth memory, high-bit-rate optical interfaces and gigabit serial protocols to address processing and memory demands in modern military systems

 Learn how Mercury and Intel collaborate to scale and deploy composable data center capabilities across the fog and edge layers with high performance embedded computing (HPEC)

 Discover how early collaboration between Raytheon Missiles & Defense (RMD) and Mercury Systems, to build the next-generation radar for the U.S. Army, led to LTAMDS success.

-> Xilinx and Mercury are working together to deliver up to 20× more processing power closer to the edge.
+AMD and Mercury are working together to deliver up to 20× more processing power closer to the edge.
 Join our webinar, moderated by John McHale from Military Embedded Systems, read abstract-